Lolita (1962 film): Censorship

-At the time the film was released, the ratings system was not in effect and the Hays Code, dating back to the 1930s, governed movie production.
+At the time the film was released, the ratings system was not in effect and the Hays Code, dating back to the 1930s, governed film production.
 The censorship of the time inhibited Kubrick's direction; Kubrick later commented that, "because of all the pressure over the Production Code and the Catholic Legion of Decency at the time, I believe I didn't sufficiently dramatize the erotic aspect of Humbert's relationship with Lolita.
 If I could do the film over again, I would have stressed the erotic component of their relationship with the same weight Nabokov did."
 Kubrick hinted at the nature of their relationship indirectly, through double entendre and visual cues such as Humbert painting Lolita's toes.
 In a 1972 Newsweek interview (after the ratings system had been introduced in late 1968), Kubrick said that he "probably wouldn't have made the film" had he realized in advance how difficult the censorship problems would be.

 The film is deliberately vague over Lolita's age.
 Kubrick commented, "I think that some people had the mental picture of a nine-year-old, but Lolita was twelve and a half in the book; Sue Lyon was thirteen."
-Actually, Lyon was 14 by the time filming started and 15 when it finished.
-Although passed without cuts, Lolita was rated "X" by the British Board of Film Censors when released in 1962, meaning no one under 18 years of age was permitted to watch.
+Lyon was 14 by the time filming started and 15 when it finished.
+Although passed without cuts, Lolita was rated "X" by the British Board of Film Censors when released in 1962, meaning no one under 16 years of age was permitted to watch.

 Voice-over narration

-Humbert uses the term "nymphet" to describe Lolita, which he explains and uses in the novel; it appears twice in the movie and its meaning is left undefined.
+Humbert uses the term "nymphet" to describe Lolita, which he explains and uses in the novel; it appears twice in the film and its meaning is left undefined.
 In a voice-over on the morning after the Ramsdale High School dance, Humbert confides in his diary, "What drives me insane is the twofold nature of this nymphet, of every nymphet perhaps, this mixture in my Lolita of tender, dreamy childishness and a kind of eerie vulgarity.
 I know it is madness to keep this journal, but it gives me a strange thrill to do so.
 And only a loving wife could decipher my microscopic script."